 Next, list all the events under those categories.

-When you’re done listing and categorizing the events, move on to listing all the custom dimensions and metrics you can collect about your users and their actions.
+When you’re done listing and categorizing the events, move on to list all the custom dimensions and metrics you can collect about your users and their actions.
 Here’s an example.

 Dimensions